PRBergerIII/entJavaIndyProject/TimeLog.md

 Really having some aha moments with hibernate.
 This week's exercise helped clear up some of what is going on behind the scenes.
 For instance, I couldn't figure out how the set of books was being populated, but now I understand that is what the @OneToMany tag is doing.
 Effectively telling hibernate "Store the books that reference this author as a foreign key here". ...Right?
 Anyway, I do feel pretty good about all this DAO business, and am looking forward to (eventually) getting all this stuff looped into my project.

+### <a id="020"></a>2022.03.27 - Week 6
+- Readings
+- Videos
+- Set up AWS
+  - Open AWS account
+  - Configure the user display exercise on AWS

+#### Day's Reflection:
+So I hate to even put this in writing for fear of everything falling apart, but getting the user display exercise up and running on AWS actually went very smoothly, and I only had one or two minor hiccups that were really just typos basically.
+After a long hiatus of any meaningful progress in this course, it was nice to get up and running in AWS pretty painlessly.
+I also connected to the sample database with intellij, which will probably come in handy.